pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 $ kubectl port-forward -n pipecd svc/pipecd 8080
 ```

-You can access to the PipeCD console at [http://localhost:8080?project=quickstart](http://localhost:8080?project=quickstart)
+You can access the PipeCD console at [http://localhost:8080?project=quickstart](http://localhost:8080?project=quickstart)

 To login, you can use the configured static admin account as below:
 - username: `hello-pipecd`